 Remote work was forced upon many companies this year, and if virtual work options were not already part of the company’s technology strategy, it caused a lot of time, money and frustration to implement quickly.
 Being flexible became the name of the game, and the need to be agile is here to stay.
 In the coming year, businesses will want to build their technology strategy with a focus on flexibility, so as business goals or environmental factors evolve, they can easily adjust using technology.
-Going into 2021, three flexible strategies to consider are:
+Going forward, three flexible strategies to consider are:

 - Upgrading your company’s phone system to better communicate with staff and customers from anywhere using Microsoft Teams Calling Plans